Norlin Rising Junior Scholars (for second-year college students)

 - How many semesters of college will you have completed by the start of next fall?

 - The Norlin Scholars community provides much more than a financial award and we’d like to know how this community speaks to you.
-Before you answer these questions, please look in depth at our website: https://www.colorado.edu/boettcher-norlin-scholars/norlin-scholars.
-As you answer, avoid directly quoting from the site.
-Instead show us your authentic self and voice.
+Before you answer these questions, please look in depth at the Norlin pages of our website.
+As you answer, avoid directly quoting from the site and provide plenty of concrete details from your experience.
+We should be reading anecdotes about you and your experiences, not just well-written general claims.
+Show us your authentic self and voice.
+Please note: In our review process, we will read your whole scholarship application; therefore, avoid repeating or cutting and pasting answers.